|Training in Naifanchi kata at the Arizona Hombu on the corner of Baseline and MacDonald, Gilbert - Mesa, Arizona.|

-Still others suggest these kata were developed to teach close quarters combat while the defender has his back against a wall.
-With this in mind, most waza (techniques) in Naihanchi seem to be directed against attackers from the front and sides.
-But, there is one possible exception - the first waza in Naihanchi nidan that is almost always interpreted as a defense against a bear hug from behind.
+Still others suggest these kata were designed to teach close quarters combat for a defender with his back against a wall.
+With this in mind, most waza (techniques) in Naihanchi seemed to be directed against attackers from the front and sides.
+But, there is at least one exception - the first waza in Naihanchi nidan that is almost always interpreted as a defense against a bear hug from behind.
 But the more we examine this technique, the more it is apparent there are many applications including defense against single and double lapel grabs and single and double wrist grabs from the front.

 |Front kick (mae geri) at the University |